nicktogo/CA-DMV-appointment-scheduler/README.md

     then add

     ```
-    */1 * * * * cd PATH/TO/CA-DMV-appointment-scheduler/ && ./dmv.sh 123 40 >/tmp/stdout.log 2>/tmp/stderr.log
+    */1 * * * * cd PATH/TO/CA-DMV-appointment-scheduler/ && ./dmv.sh 632 40 >/tmp/stdout.log 2>/tmp/stderr.log
-    */3 * * * * cd PATH/TO/CA-DMV-appointment-scheduler/ && ./dmv.sh 124 40 >/tmp/stdout.log 2>/tmp/stderr.log
     ```
-    The first line means try to schedule an appointment at SAN JOSE office for the next 40 days every minute.
+    The first line means try to schedule an appointment at Santa Clara office for the next 40 days every minute.
-    The second line means try to schedule an appointment at SAN JOSE DLPC office for the next 40 days every 3 minutes.

     Look up cron rules to find out more about what the first cryptic characters mean.